risc0/website/docs/faq.md

 </summary>
 <br/>
 A: Like other zk-STARKs, RISC Zero’s implementation makes it cryptographically infeasable to generate an invalid receipt:
-* If the binary is modified, then the receipt’s method ID will not match the method ID expected.
+* If the binary is modified, then the receipt’s seal will not match the method ID of the expected binary.
 * If the execution is modified, then the execution trace will be invalid.
 * If the output is modified, then the journal’s hash will not match the hash recorded in the receipt.
 </details>